openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

 ``--connection-limit CONNECTION_LIMIT``
   The maximum number of connections per second allowed for the vip.
-Positive integer or -1 for unlimited (default).
+Valid values: a positive integer or -1 for unlimited (default).

 ``--description DESCRIPTION``
-  Description of the vip.
+  Description of the vip to be created.

 ``--name NAME``
-  Name of the vip.
+  Name of the vip to be created.

 ``--protocol-port PROTOCOL_PORT``
   TCP port on which to listen for client traffic that is